-Boston-born artist Michael Epton returns home with "Recovery Collection" after life-changing encephalitis battle
+Boston-born artist Michael Epton returns home with "recovery collection" after life-changing encephalitis battle

 Almost two years ago to the day of the exhibition opening, Michael Epton's life changed dramatically when he suffered seizures and fell into a coma due to encephalitis.
 Encephalitis is a rare but devastating inflammation of the brain, often caused by viral infection, which can strike anyone at any time.
 It remains relatively unknown despite affecting thousands each year, and recovery can be lengthy and uncertain.

-"The recovery process was profound – relearning how to walk, talk, think, and remember, like plugging something back into my brain each day," explains Epton.
+"The recovery process was profound – relearning how to walk, talk, think, and remember, plugging something back into my brain each day like connections being made on a circuit board," explains Epton.
 "I had to relearn how to create art from scratch.
 Everything I'd built over years was suddenly gone."

 From Frenetic Energy to Contemplative Light